 Security FAQ

 Ekata employs role-based access controls based on need-to-know and least privilege.
 Each team member is assigned a primary role at hire, or transfer, which determines their access to systems and applications.
-Each role is formally defined, as its access.
-In order to gain access outside an individual’s role, an access request ticket must be submitted, approved, and provisioned.
+Access control reviews are performed quarterly.

 Yes, Ekata employs a Qualified Security Assessor company to perform penetration tests annually against our web applications and external networks.
 The latest report is available to prospective and existing customers upon request.